Syllabus for Political Science C

 Evaluation.
 What types of evaluation exist?
 From what normative criteria should public policy be evaluated and how should the evaluation process be organised?
 These are traditional and important issues of evaluation.
 We will also discuss the evaluation process as an arena for power struggles and the more general impacts of the evaluation trend on democracy.

 For each of the three moments above there will be one or two lectures followed by a seminar.
 Theoretical frameworks, concepts and methods will be discussed and illustrated with cases.
 To every seminar, the student shall provide short texts (PM).

 To pass the course, the students shall write a course paper and participate actively in the compulsory seminars.
-The grades are Pass with distinction, Pass and Fail.
-In addition, grades will be given according to European Credit Transfer System (ECTS), that is using a seven-step scale.
+The grades are Pass with distinction (VG), Pass (G) and Fail (U).

-In order to pass the course students will need to demonstrate their ability to independently choose a relevant research question and analyse it within the proper theoretical and methodological frames, their ability to critically discuss and present information, orally and in writing as well as independently seek scientific sources and information.
+In order to pass the course students will need to demonstrate their ability to critically discuss and present information, orally and in writing as well as independently seek scientific sources and information.

 The course offers a broad overview of state and politics in the Middle East (structure of the state, nation, civil society, democratisation, politics and religion, Islamism) from a regional and international perspective (foreign policy, security, international relations).

 Lectures and mandatory seminars.
 The course is taught in English.

 Examination takes place continuously throughout the course through written and oral assignments as well as through active participation in the seminars.
 The final examination consists of a written test.